How My Genius Roommate Changed My Perspective

 He embodied this philosophy and it soon began to influence my outlook.

-My room was a testament to minimalism, stripped to the essentials.
-To me, "essentials" meant just that—nothing more, nothing less.
+My room was stripped down to the bare essentials.
+And by essentials, I mean just that—no excess.
 The floor was my seat, my desk, and sometimes even my bed.
-My roommate's suggestion to enhance my living space came unexpectedly:
+One day, my roommate surprised me with a suggestion:

 Adjustable bed frame (1/2)